okjuan/vbook/_posts/2024-10-03-building-vbook.md

 ---
-modified_date: 2025-01-12
+modified_date: 2025-03-04
 layout: post
-title: building vbook
+title: building this site
-permalink: /building-vbook
+permalink: /building-this-site
 tags: journal coding design
+redirect_from: ['/building-vbook']
 ---

 I built two new features in the spirit of the **dynamic** attribute of {% vbook_post virtual books | 2023-08-11-virtual-book %}.